cbonami/wh-dispatcher/WSL2_DEV_ENV.md

 The ![devcontainer.json](./.devcontainer/devcontainer.json) and [Dockerfile](./.devcontainer/Dockerfile) is where the magic happens.

-Open a Terminal in vscode:
+When the dev container has started, open a Terminal in vscode:

 ```
 vscode ➜ /workspace (master ✗) $ mvn --version